-If you have health problems, but nothing major like HIV, heart disease, or diabetes, you may qualify for a simplified issue policy.
-Insurance companies don’t require a medical exam but ask questions about your medical history.
-As long as you don’t have indicators of the major diseases, you may qualify without the medical exam.
+If you have health problems but nothing major like HIV, heart disease, or diabetes, you may qualify for a simplified issue policy.
+Insurance companies don’t require a medical exam but ask about your medical history.
+As long as you don’t have indicators of major diseases, you may qualify without the medical exam.

 Guaranteed Issue Insurance

-If you know you can’t pass even the health questions, the guaranteed issue policy gives insurance to anyone that applies.
+If you know you can’t pass even the health questions, the guaranteed issue policy gives insurance to anyone who applies.
 You’ll find lower policy limits and much higher premiums for the guarantee, though.

 If you’re in good health, there’s no reason to pay the higher premiums.
 The urine and blood tests aren’t invasive – they are the same tests you’d take at the doctor’s office.
 When I applied for life insurance a few months ago, I chose to have the examiner come to me.
 Since I work at home, she came during my lunch hour.
-In just a few minutes, she went over the questions with me and took my vitals.
+She reviewed the questions with me in just a few minutes and took my vitals.